Skip to Content

 35) Oahu is Hawaii’s most visited island

-Hawaii is one of the world’s top tourist destinations, but Oahu takes the biggest slice of the tourism pie with an average of 4.7 million visitors per year.
+Hawaii is one of the world’s top tourist destinations, but Oahu takes the biggest slice of the Hawaiian Islands’ tourism pie – almost twice as much as the next visited island, Maui.

 It’s one of those good things to know before visiting Hawaii – because you need to not only make your Oahu vacation plans well in advance, but you should be prepared to share the island with lots of other tourists, especially the hot spots like Honolulu and Waikiki Beach.